 Welcome 4

 The Open University 5

 Graduation 5

 When you first arrive 6

 Useful Contacts 7

 Module Planner 9

 What the College expects from You - The Code of Conduct

-What you can expect from the College 11
+What you can expect from the College

 College Services, Facilities and Resources

 Learner Services

 Student Finance England (SFE)

 Disabled Students' Allowances (DSA)

-HE Hardship Fund 13
+HE Hardship Fund

 Academic Skills and Tutorial Support 14

 Academic Skills Support 14

 Referencing 14

 Unfair Practice 15

 Avoiding Plagiarism 15

 Unfair Practice Procedure 15

-Tutorials 15
+Tutorials

 Confidentiality and Data Protection

-Academic Resources 17
+Academic Resources

-University Centre 17
+University Centre

 Learning Centres (LC)

 What is a Reading List?

 Moodle

 Turnitin

-Open University Resources
+Open University Resources 20

-Other Useful Resources
+Other Useful Resources 20

-Universities' Libraries are Open to the Public
+Universities' Libraries are Open to the Public 20

-Local Library Services
+Local Library Services 20

 Using the Internet 21

 Wikipedia 21

 Online Resources 21

 Newspaper Articles 22

+Calder dale College

-Open Educational Resources (OERs) and MOOCs 22
+Open Educational Resources (OERs) and MOOCs 5

 Creative Spaces 23

-DigiHub
+DigiHub 23

-Dance Studio23
+Dance Studio 23

-Dean Clough Studio23
+Dean Clough Studio 23

-College Facilities24
+College Facilities 24

-Food and Drink24
+Food and Drink 24

-Inspire Sports & Fitness Centre
+Inspire Sports & Fitness Centre 24

-Full Works Salons25
+Full Works Salons 25

 Student Engagement

 What is your role as a student?

 How can you engage?

-What is a Course Rep?27
+What is a Course Rep?
+27

-Students' Union27
+Students' Union 27

-The HE Officer
+The HE Officer 27

-NUS Extra Card - Now called TOTUM28
+NUS Extra Card - Now called TOTUM

-The Board of Examiners29
+The Board of Examiners 29

 What to do if

 You Would Like to Say 'Thank You'

 You are ill or absent

 You feel anxious, stressed or worried

-You have missed a deadline31
+You have missed a deadline

-You are experiencing very serious difficulties (Extenuating Circumstances)
+You are experiencing very serious difficulties (Extenuating Circums -

-You want to withdraw from your course31
+You want to withdraw from your course

 You want to make a complaint

 You want to appeal against an assessment

 You need to report serious concerns (Whistleblowing)

 What to do next?

 Progression to a 'Top-Up'

 Careers

 Exit interviews

 For Alumni

 Other Handbooks, Policies and Procedures

 How to access the Directory of Policies and Procedures on Moodle

 Semester 1 Calendar

 Semester 2 Calendar

+JUIIUSIUI 4 VAIUIUAI